python-trio/trio-websocket/README.md

     trio.run(main)

-A longer example is in `examples/server.py`.
+A longer example is in `examples/server.py`. **See the note above about using SSL with the example client.**

 ## Integration Testing with Autobahn